Experimental Demonstration of Quantum Tunneling in IBM Quantum Computer: Experimental Results

-The quantum circuit for one-time step evolution using two qubits is shown in Fig.~\ref{qtun_Fig6}.
-The step potential is implemented by the quantum operation $P=e^{-iv\sigma_z^{1} \Delta t}$ acting on the highest order qubit.
-Similarly, the double-well potential is implemented by the quantum operation $P=e^{-iv\sigma_z^{0}\Delta t}$ acting on the lowest order qubit.
-In our experiment, we set the parameter $v$=0 for free particle, and $v=50$ for step potential, double-well potential and $v=10$ for multi-well potential.
-We set the time interval $\Delta t = 0.1$.
-Mass of the particle is taken to be 0.5.
+The step potential \cite{young1979studies} is implemented by the quantum operation $P=e^{-iv\sigma_z^1}\Delta t$ acting on the highest order qubit.
+Similarly, the double-well potential is implemented by the quantum operation \(P =e^{-iv\sigma_z^0\Delta t}\) acting on the lowest order qubit.
+In our experiment, we set the parameter $v =0$ for free particle, and $v = 50$ for step potential \cite{young1979studies}, double well potential \cite{cartarius2012model} and $v = 10$ for multi-well potential.
+The choice of parameter $v$ depends on user performing simulation.
+One can see for large values of $v$, tunneling will not be possible.
+As the potential increases, the tunneling probability decreases.
+We set the time interval $\Delta t = 0.1$, and the mass is the particle is considered as $0.5$.

-In Fig. \ref{qtun_Fig1}, the time evolution of a free particle with potential $v$ = 0 is depicted.
+In Figure \ref{Fig4.pdf}, the time evolution of a free particle with potential $\hat{V}(x) = 0$ is depicted.
 Initially, the particle was confined at $\ket{00}$ state.
 It can be seen that after a number of time steps, the particle probability distribution spreads over other basis states.
-Both the theoretical and experimental results are illustrated in Fig. \ref{qtun_Fig1} (a) and (b) cases respectively.
-To compare the result obtained from the quantum processor ``ibmqx4'' and the simulated result from ``IBM Q QASM simulator'' quantum state tomography is performed.
-In both the cases, the number of shots taken were 8192.
-The density matrix elements for the initial state $\ket{00}$ and the final state after six time steps are depicted in Fig. \ref{qtun_Fig1a} and \ref{qtun_Fig1b} respectively.
-The experimental fidelity for the initial state is $96.79\%$, and for the final state after six time step is $93.83\%$.
+Both the theoretical and experimental results for free particle evolution are illustrated in Figure \ref{Fig4.pdf}.
+And both the theoretical and experimental results for particle evolution in step well potential \cite{young1979studies} are depicted in Figure \ref{Fig5.pdf}.
+To compare the results obtained from the quantum processor “ibmqx4”, “ibmqx2", “IBM Q 14 Melbourne" and ideal simulators, quantum state tomography is performed.
+In both the cases, the number of shots taken were $8192$.
+The density matrix elements \cite{thekkadath2016direct} for the initial state $\ket{00}$ and the final state after six time steps are depicted in Figure \ref{Fig7.pdf}.
+The experimental fidelity \cite{zanardi2007mixed, mendoncca2008alternative, badziag2000local, andersen2013high, ma2009fidelity, oh2002fidelity} for the initial state is $96.79\%$ and for the final state after six time step is $93.83\%$.